J. Hoberman

 James Lewis Hoberman (born March 14, 1949) is an American film critic, journalist, author and academic.
 He began working at The Village Voice in the 1970s, became a full-time staff writer in 1983, and was the newspaper's senior film critic from 1988 to 2012.
+In 1981, he coined the term "vulgar modernism" to describe the "looney" fringes of American popular culture (e.g. the animators Tex Avery and Chuck Jones, MAD Magazine, TV pioneer Ernie Kovacs and the films of Frank Tashlin).

 Early and personal life

 Hoberman was born to a Jewish family in Brooklyn.
 His ancestors immigrated to the United States from Poland, Ukraine, Austria-Hungary, and Alsace-Lorraine.
 He grew up primarily in Fresh Meadows, Queens.
 Hoberman completed his B.A. degree at Binghamton University and his M.F.A. at Columbia University.
 At Binghamton, prominent experimental filmmaker Ken Jacobs both instructed and influenced him.

 Hoberman and his wife, a social worker, married in 1974.
 They have two daughters.
 He is an atheist.

 Career

-After completing his MFA Hoberman worked for The Village Voice as under Andrew Sarris.
+After completing his MFA Hoberman worked for The Village Voice under Andrew Sarris.
 Hoberman specialized in writing about experimental film for the weekly paper: his first published review (in 1977) was of David Lynch's seminal debut film Eraserhead.
 In the mid-1970s, Hoberman contributed text articles to the underground comix anthology Arcade, edited by Art Spiegelman and Bill Griffith.
 From 2009 to 2012, Hoberman was the senior film editor at the Village Voice, where he was also an active leader in the staff union.

+Hoberman made several short films during the 1970s.
+Broken Honeymoon #3, originally screened in 1973 and revised in 1978, rearranges footage from an episode of Bewitched.
+His 1978 film Mission to Mongo explores the connection between popular culture and politics.
+It uses still images of China, particularly from The Red Lantern and The Red Detachment of Women, and the song "Shanghai Lil" from Footlight Parade, accompanied by text from Karl Marx and Walter Benjamin.
+Cargo of Lure, made in 1974 and released in 1979, is a single continuous shot showing the Bronx shore from a Circle Line boat.
+The 1979 film Framed presents footage from a Kodak advertisement, superimposed with quotations from André Bazin and recontextualized by shots of a man holding a picture frame.

 Since 1990, Hoberman has taught cinema history at Cooper Union.
 He has also lectured on film at Harvard and New York University.
 In addition to his academic and professional career, Hoberman is the author of several important books on cinema, including a collaboration with fellow film critic Jonathan Rosenbaum, entitled Midnight Movies, published in 1983.